freignat91/mlearning/README.md

 Display graphical representation of the ant behaviours and information to monitor how they evolve and how their network converge.

-Use the virtual game context to train the networks, train the networks permanently using what the ants see and the consequences of theirs actions.
+Use the virtual game context to train the networks, train the networks permanently using what the ants see and the consequences of theirs actions in order to make them learn by-themselves.

 version 0.0.1: Ants are able to spread the virtual space in order to cover all the available space without having contact between them.
 The ants avoid each other

 version 0.0.2: Foods appears in the space, ants are able to get them and bring back them to the nest, letting a pheromone path and other ants are able to trace back the a pheromone path to find food sources

-version 0.0.3: with two nests and two ant types (worker and soldier), ants will be able to fight agains the other nest ants.
+version 0.0.3: with two or four nests and two ant types (worker and soldier), ants will be able to fight agains the other nest ants.

-version 0.0.4 (not done): in version 0.0.2 worker panic mode and worker return to nest are hard-coded, in 0.0.4, panic mode should be network train result and have return to nests as network train result, including avoid obstacles on the path
+version 0.0.4 (not done): in version 0.0.3 worker panic mode and worker return to nest are hard-coded, in 0.0.4, panic mode should be network train result and have return to nests as network train result, including avoid obstacles on the path

 version 0.0.5 (not done): in all the other versions, ants take decision regarding there immediate environment.
 This version will dig on integrating decision history in the network scope in order to have better middle-term decisions